Table of contents Show

 As temperatures start to drop in Autumn, the weather can be pretty chilly.
 It would help if you carried an umbrella as the rains increase and it gets pretty windy since the western winds blow at speeds of around 10 miles per hour.

-It’s mild, pretty ideal for exploring the city.
-High temperatures go up to 14°, and low temperatures drop to 6°, sometimes with high or low-temperature days out of season.
+It’s mild, pretty ideal for exploring the city, sometimes with high or low-temperature days out of season.

 However, Prague city is very welcoming and warm, so it’s perfect to experience Autumn when experiencing lows, and luckily hot drinks are available.
 Nothing beats the experience of walking around town wearing a jacket and holding a mug of a hot cup of tea or mulled wine.

 Also, in autumn, Prague expects only five rainy days.
-Always be ready since in October it rains nearly all the time.
+On an average day in Prague, there is a 24% chance of high rain in October.
+Always be ready since in the October weather in Prague is rainy.

 Prague, fondly referred to as the mother of cities by the Czechs, is one of the most beautiful places to visit in October.
 Although it’s a bit chilly in the wee hours and evenings, the days are still ideally warm and sunny.